-Based on the results of the Comprehensive Health Checkup from FY2011 to FY2020, longitudinal changes in major check items are shown.
+Based on the results of the Comprehensive Health Checkup from FY2011 to FY2021, longitudinal changes in major check items are shown.

-Examinees being overweight
+Participants being overweight

-The percentage of overweight people (BMI: 25 kg/m2 or over) were higher among males than among females for all fiscal years.
-Among males and females aged 40 to 64 years, the percentage of overweight people showed a slightly increasing trend from FY2011 to FY2020.
+The percentage of overweight people (BMI: 25 kg/m or over) were higher among males than among females for all fiscal years.
+Among males and females aged 40 to 64, the percentage of overweight people showed a slightly increasing trend from FY2019 to FY2021, compared with that from FY2011 to FY2013.

-• Examinees with high blood pressure
+Participants with high blood pressure

-The percentage of examinees with high systolic blood pressure (systolic blood pressure: 140 mmHg or over) showed a declining trend from FY2011 to FY2014 for both males and females aged 40 years or older.
-The percentage increased from FY2015 to FY2016, decreased thereafter, and then showed an increasing trend again in FY2020.
+The percentage of participants with high systolic blood pressure (systolic blood pressure: 140 mmHg or over) showed a declining trend from FY2011 to FY2013 for both males and females aged 40 or older.
+The percentage remained almost the same overall from FY2019 to FY2021, but showed a slightly increasing trend in FY2020.

-For both males and females aged 40 years or older, the percentage of examinees with high diastolic blood pressure (diastolic blood pressure: 90 mmHg or over) showed a declining trend from FY2011 to FY2014, did not show a large change from FY2015, but showed an increasing trend in FY2020.
+For both males and females aged 40 or older, the percentage of participants with high diastolic blood pressure (diastolic blood pressure: 90 mmHg or over) showed a declining trend from FY2011 to FY2013.
+The percentage remained almost the same overall from FY2019 to FY2021, but showed a slightly increasing trend in FY2020.

-• Examinees with liver function abnormality
+Participants with liver function abnormality

-The percentage of examinees with liver function abnormality (ALT: 51 (U/L) or over) had been comparable until FY2019, but the percentage of male aged 40 to 64 years showed a slightly increasing trend.
+The percentage of participants with liver function abnormality (ALT: 31 (U/L) or over) had remained almost the same overall from FY2011 to FY2013 and from FY2019 to FY2021, but the relevant percentage among males aged 40 to 64 showed a slightly increasing trend from FY2019 to FY2021.